genfire-em/genfire-em.github.io/installation.md

 GENFIRE.gui.launch.main()
 ~~~

-### (Optional) Turbo-charge GENFIRE with FFTW
+### (Optional) Turbo-charge `GENFIRE` with `FFTW`

-GENFIRE can make use of [pyFFTW](https://pypi.python.org/pypi/pyFFTW), which wraps the [FFTW](www.fftw.org) library.
+`GENFIRE` can make use of [`pyFFTW`](https://pypi.python.org/pypi/pyFFTW), which wraps the [`FFTW`](www.fftw.org) library.
 I have tested a number of
-FFT routines including those in NumPy, SciPy, and pyFFTW, and found this to be the fastest one by a factor of 2-3.
+FFT routines including those in `NumPy`, `SciPy`, and `pyFFTW`, and found this to be the fastest one by a factor of 2-3.

-*The following are details for installing FFTW from source, but recently pip has begun to support precomiled libraries for the package, so you should first try the easy way with*
+*The following are details for installing `FFTW` from source, but recently pip has begun to support precomiled libraries for the package, so you should first try the easy way with*

 ~~~
 pip install pyfftw
 ~~~

-*if this fails, then proceed with building the FFTW libraries by hand and then reinvoking pip as described below*
+*if this fails, then proceed with building the `FFTW` libraries by hand and then reinvoking pip as described below*

-In order for GENFIRE to use pyFFTW you must [install
+In order for `GENFIRE` to use `pyFFTW` you must [install
-the FFTW libraries](http://www.fftw.org/download.html ).
+the `FFTW` libraries](http://www.fftw.org/download.html ).
 Download the source code, decompress it, and navigate into the unpacked directory
-from your terminal.
-PyFFTW needs FFTW to be compiled for all precision types, so you have to compile it three times.
+from your terminal. `pyFFTW` needs `FFTW` to be compiled for all precision types, so you have to compile it three times.
 Use the following commands

 ~~~